himanshukj17122000/Simulation-Project-/README.md

 * Primary classes (in charge of): The Whole Configuration Folder, XML Files and the Dialog Box
 * Secondary classes (worked on): Simulation, Visualization
 * Main contributions:
-    * Worked on reading the XML files and setting the initial configuration of the grid
+    * Worked on reading the XML files and setting the initial configuration of the grid by making a map of all the values inside the XML file
+    * Implemented the different Error checkings like checking for the right value, right value, missing values etc
     * Returned all the paramaters required for setting up the grid and updating the values
     * Made the XML files that contain the data that has to be read
     * Created the XML writers for 5 simulations